stevenrskelton/d3-geomap/README.md

 ## Bugs
 - using both pointer zoom and projection offsets will misplace popup labels
-- some regions lose color window resize when map has dynamic width
+- some regions lose color on window resize when map has dynamic width
 - IE 11 on-mouseout is broken (Datamaps library bug)
+- Zooming out will not center if areas outside of map become visible
+- mobile/touch support for pan, zoom is not good

 ## History